Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   You can change in the devTools Network tab the internet speed to check for values that may be undefined to hangle with defaultProps.
 -   If we fetch multiple pieces of data, we can render many things by using map.
 -   You need to assign a unique key to each of the clues.
--   We need to keep track of them individually so that React can easily refer to a specific one if there is an issue. clue =&gt; { key:clue.id, ...clue }
+-   We need to keep track of them individually so that React can easily refer to a specific one if there is an issue. clue =&gt; { key:clue.id, …clue }

 <!-- -->